19hours/sg-statutes/Acts/Accountants Act.md

 (3) Nothing in this section shall be taken as prejudicing section 16 (effect of repeal) of the Interpretation Act (Cap.
 1).

-### Professional misconduct committed before appointed day
+### Professional misconduct committed before 1st April 2004

 68\.
 Where —

-(a) before the appointed day, a public accountant or an accounting corporation has committed any professional misconduct; and
+(a) before 1st April 2004, a public accountant or an accounting corporation has committed any professional misconduct; and

-(b) on the appointed day, disciplinary proceedings under the repealed Accountants Act have not yet been instituted against the public accountant or accounting corporation for such professional misconduct,
+(b) on 1st April 2004, disciplinary proceedings under the repealed Accountants Act have not yet been instituted against the public accountant or accounting corporation for such professional misconduct,

 the Oversight Committee may institute disciplinary proceedings under Part VI against the public accountant or accounting corporation for the professional misconduct.

-### Consequential amendments to other written laws
+### Savings and transitionals for other written laws

-69\.—(1) The Companies Act (Cap.
-50) is amended —

-(a) by inserting, immediately after the word “formed” in section 17(4), the words “solely or mainly”; and

-(b) by deleting the words “an accountant registered with the Institute of Certified Public Accountants of Singapore” in section 171(1AA)(c) and substituting the words “a public accountant”.

-(2) The First Schedule to the Income Tax Act (Cap.
-134) is amended by deleting item 10.

-(3) In so far as it is necessary for preserving the effect of any written law or document —
+69\.—(1) In so far as it is necessary for preserving the effect of any written law or document —

 (a) any reference in such written law or document to the repealed Accountants Act shall be construed as a reference to this Act; and

 (b) any reference in such written law or document to a registered public accountant or an approved accounting corporation shall be construed as a reference to a public accountant registered under this Act or an accounting corporation approved under this Act.

-(4) The Minister may, by order in theGazette, repeal or amend any written law which appears to him to be unnecessary having regard to the provisions of this Act or to be inconsistent with any provision of this Act.
+(2) The Minister may, by order published in theGazette, repeal or amend any written law which appears to him to be unnecessary having regard to the provisions of this Act or to be inconsistent with any provision of this Act.

 ### Transitional provisions relating to Institute of Certified Public Accountants of Singapore

-70\.—(1) As from the appointed day —
+70\.—(1) As from 1st April 2004 —

-(a) all movable and immovable property vested in the Institute of Certified Public Accountants of Singapore (hereafter referred to as the Institute) immediately before that day and all assets, interests, rights, privileges, liabilities and obligations of the Institute shall be transferred to and shall vest in its successor company without any further assurance, act or deed;
+(a) all movable and immovable property vested in the Institute of Certified Public Accountants of Singapore (hereafter referred to as the Institute) immediately before that date and all assets, interests, rights, privileges, liabilities and obligations of the Institute shall be transferred to and shall vest in its successor company without any further assurance, act or deed;

-(b) all persons employed immediately before that day by the Institute shall be transferred to the service of its successor company on terms no less favourable than those enjoyed by them immediately prior to their transfer;
+(b) all persons employed immediately before that date by the Institute shall be transferred to the service of its successor company on terms no less favourable than those enjoyed by them immediately prior to their transfer;

-(c) all deeds, contracts, schemes, bonds, agreements, instruments and arrangements subsisting immediately before that day to which the Institute is a party shall continue in force and shall be enforceable by or against its successor company as if the successor company had been named therein or had been a party thereto instead of the Institute;
+(c) all deeds, contracts, schemes, bonds, agreements, instruments and arrangements subsisting immediately before that date to which the Institute is a party shall continue in force and shall be enforceable by or against its successor company as if the successor company had been named therein or had been a party thereto instead of the Institute;

-(d) every person who, immediately before that day, was the President, the Vice-President, the Treasurer or a member of the Council of the Institute shall hold office for a period of not more than 6 months therefrom in such capacity in the interim governing committee (by whatever name called) of the Institute’s successor society, until such time as elections are held in accordance with the rules of the successor society to elect a governing committee for the successor society; and
+(d) every person who, immediately before that date, was the President, the Vice-President, the Treasurer or a member of the Council of the Institute shall hold office for a period of not more than 6 months therefrom in such capacity in the interim governing committee (by whatever name called) of the Institute’s successor society, until such time as elections are held in accordance with the rules of the successor society to elect a governing committee for the successor society; and

-(e) all persons who, immediately before that day, were members of the Institute shall become professional members of its successor society, in accordance with such classes of professional membership as may be determined by the successor society.
+(e) all persons who, immediately before that date, were members of the Institute shall become professional members of its successor society, in accordance with such classes of professional membership as may be determined by the successor society.

-(2) Where, on the appointed day, any disciplinary proceedings were pending against any member of the Institute who had become a member of its successor society by virtue of subsection (1)(e), the proceedings may be carried on and completed by the successor society; but where on that day any matter was in the course of being heard or investigated or had been heard and investigated by a committee acting under due authority but no order or decision had been rendered thereon, the committee shall complete the hearing or investigation and make such order, ruling or direction as it could have made or given under the authority vested in it before that day.
+(2) Where, on 1st April 2004, any disciplinary proceedings were pending against any member of the Institute who had become a member of its successor society by virtue of subsection (1)(e), the proceedings may be carried on and completed by the successor society; but where on that date any matter was in the course of being heard or investigated or had been heard and investigated by a committee acting under due authority but no order or decision had been rendered thereon, the committee shall complete the hearing or investigation and make such order, ruling or direction as it could have made or given under the authority vested in it before that date.

 (3) For the purpose of subsection (2), any ruling, order or direction made or given by a committee under that subsection shall be treated as an order, a ruling or a direction of the successor society and have the same force and effect as if it had been made by the successor society.